-- Having a two-monitor setup allows you better productivity, but sometimes you need to change primary and secondary monitor in order to achieve the desired results.
-A quick method is to go to Display Settings menu
+- Having a two-monitor setup allows you for better productivity, but sometimes you need to change the primary and secondary monitors in order to achieve the desired results.

-Having a two-monitor setup allows you better productivity, but sometimes you need to change primary and secondary monitor in order to achieve the desired results.
+A two-monitor setup certainly enhances the display and allows better productivity.
+And sometimes, you may need to change the primary and secondary monitors to get the desired results.

 If you don’t know how to change your primary and secondary monitor, this article will be perfect for you.

-1. Change Display settings
+1. Via Display Settings

-- After doing that, the selected monitor will become the primary monitor.
+5. After doing that, the selected monitor will become the primary monitor.

 - Open the NVIDIA Control Panel.

-- Under the Display option, in the left pane, select Set up multiple displays.
+- Under the Display option in the left pane, select Set up multiple displays.

-- Then, click on Apply.
+- Then, click on Apply to save the changes.

 - Finally, confirm by clicking Yes.

-Be sure to try all of our solutions and feel free to let us know in the comments section which solution worked for you.
+Be sure to try all of our solutions, and feel free to let us know in the comments section which solution worked for you.